borkdominik/bigER/README.md

 The `generateSql` keyword in line 2 is optional and can be used to generate SQL statements.
 The ER model has to be valid and a *src-gen* folder will be created containing the generated code.

-A more complete example can be found [here](https://github.com/borkdominik/bigER/blob/main/examples/university.erd).
 <!-- GIF opening file, pasting example and opening diagram -->

 ## Build Instructions